Libertarian & Republican, Big Tech, Big Gov, Big Pharma & COVID | Liberty Lockdown's Clint | OAP #12

 I could talk to you forever, man.

-I know for sure.
+I know, for sure.

 I feel the same way.

-Um, if anybody likes this, uh check me out.
+If anybody likes this, check me out.

 Liberty Lockdown is the podcast.

-We choose to go to the moon in this decade and do the other thing, not because they are easy, but because they are hard.
+We choose to go to the moon in Mr. Cain and do the other thing.